dxw/playbook/playbook.md

 ### Returners' programme

-dxw digital is proud to offer return to work opportunities for experienced hires who are looking to re-enter the workplace after an extended period of time away.
+dxw is proud to offer return to work opportunities for experienced hires who are looking to re-enter the workplace after an extended period of time away.
 We’re running a pilot to begin with to see how this works for us and the people joining us.
 We’ll start by taking on one or two people for 3 to 6 months - depending on the role and circumstances.
 There’s potential to become a permanent member of the team at the end of the placement, but this isn’t guaranteed.
 Initially this opportunity will only be offered within our London team, with a view to including our Leeds office as the team there grows.